facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 When using `raw` mode, all text will be accumulated under the specified element as an [`AtomicString`][atomic].
 If nothing is done with the content during the [`on_end` event](#on_end-event), all the content will be HTML escaped by the Python Markdown parser.
 If desired, the content can be placed into the Python Markdown [HTML stash][stash] which will protect it from any other rouge Treeprocessors.
-Keep in mind, if the content is stashed HTML escaping will not be applied automatically, so HTML escape if it is required.
+Keep in mind, if the content is stashed, HTML escaping will not be applied automatically, so HTML escape if it is required.

 /// warning | Indent Raw Content